Nichiren at Tatsunokuchi — The Light Over the Execution Ground (1271)

 He had spent years telling Japan's military government why the country was suffering.
 The famines, earthquakes and epidemics of the age, he preached, flowed from the nation's neglect of the Lotus Sutra for lesser teachings, and worse would follow, including invasion from abroad.
 When Kublai Khan's emissaries arrived in 1268 demanding Japan's submission, Nichiren renewed his warnings and his attacks on rival schools.
 He had already been exiled once.
 On the twelfth day of the ninth month of 1271, he was arrested by Hei no Yoritsuna, deputy head of the Board of Retainers.
 The official sentence was banishment to Sado Island.
 By Nichiren's account, Yoritsuna decided privately to have him killed.

-What happened next comes to us from Nichiren alone, chiefly in a long autobiographical letter known as the Shuju onfurumai gosho — 'The Actions of the Votary of the Lotus Sutra' — written in 1276 to a widowed follower.
+What happened next comes from Nichiren alone, chiefly in a long autobiographical letter known as the Shuju onfurumai gosho — 'The Actions of the Votary of the Lotus Sutra' — written in 1276 to a widowed follower, the nun Konichi.
 He describes the armed escort out of Kamakura by night, his halt at the Tsurugaoka Hachiman shrine to rebuke the god for failing the sutra's devotee, and his follower Shijo Kingo arriving to seize the bridle of his horse, intending to die with him.
 At the execution ground at Tatsunokuchi, Kingo wept that these were his teacher's last moments.
 Then, in Nichiren's words: 'a brilliant orb as bright as the moon burst forth from the direction of [the offshore island of] Enoshima, shooting across the sky from southeast to northwest.
 It was shortly before dawn and still too dark to see anyone's face, but the radiant object clearly illumined everyone like bright moonlight.
 Blinded, the executioner fell, prostrate.
 The soldiers panicked.
 Some ran off into the distance; some dismounted and huddled on the ground; and others crouched in their saddles.'
 He called out to them — 'Come closer!
 Come closer!' — and no one came.
 There was no beheading.
 After about twenty days in custody at Echi, he was sent to Sado under the original sentence, and stayed until 1274.

 The Paper Trail